-Record of Decision: Final Environmental Impact Statement for the Chemistry and Metallurgy Research Building Replacement Project, Los Alamos National Laboratory, Los Alamos, NM
+Record of Decision: Final Environmental impact Statement for the Chemistry and Metallurgy Research Building Replacement Project, Los Alamos National Laboratory, Los Alamos, NM

 AGENCY: National Nuclear Security Administration, Department of Energy.
 ACTION: Record of decision.

 SUMMARY: The U.S. Department of Energy (DOE), National Nuclear Security Administration (NNSA) is issuing this record of decision on the proposed replacement of the existing Chemistry and Metallurgy (CMR) Building at Los Alamos National Laboratory (LANL) in Los Alamos, New Mexico.
-This record of decision is based upon the information contained in the "Environmental Impact Statement for the Proposed Chemistry and Metallurgy Research Building Replacement Project, Los Alamos National Laboratory, Los Alamos, New Mexico", DOE/EIS-0350 (CMRR EIS), and other factors, including the programmatic and technical risk, construction requirements, and cost.
-NNSA has decided to implement the preferred alternative, alternative 1, which is the construction of a new CMR Replacement (CMRR) facility at LANL's Technical Area 55 (TA-55).
-The new CMRR facility would include a single, above-ground, consolidated special nuclear material-capable, Hazard Category 2 laboratory building (construction option 3) with a separate administrative office and support functions building.
-The existing CMR building at LANL would be decontaminated, decommissioned, and demolished in its entirety (disposition option 3).
+This record of decision is based upon the information contained in the "Environmental Impact Statement for the Proposed Chemistry and Metallurgy Research Building Replacement Project, Los Alamos National Laboratory, Los Alamos, New Mexico", DOE/EIS-0350 (CMRR EIS), and other factors, including the programmatic and technical risk, construction

+technical risk, construction

+requirements, and cost.
+(NNSA has

+decided to implement the preferred

+alternative, alternative 1, which is the

+construction of a new, GMR

+Replacements (GMRR) facility, at LANL is

+Technical Area is 5 (FA 55).
+The new,

+(GMRR facility, would include a single)

+above ground, consolidated special

+nuclear material capable, Hazard

+(Category 2, laboratory, building)

+((construction option 8), with a separate

+administrative office; and support) projectical forms and expensive and expensive functions building.
+The existing CMR building at LANL would be

+decontaminated, decommissioned, and demolished in its entirety (disposition option 3).
 The preferred alternative includes the construction of the new CMRR facility, and the movement of operations from the existing CMR building into the new CMRR facility, with operations expected to continue in the new facility over the next 50 years.